kismetwireless/kismet-web-docs/content/en/docs/dev/tracked_components.md

 The only aspect of serialization that a custom `tracker_component` class needs to consider is what happens prior to serialization.
 This is handled by the `pre_serialize()` method, and is called by any serialization/export class.

-This method allows the class to do any updating, averaging, etc before its contents are delivered to a REST endpoing, XML serialization, or other export.
+This method allows the class to do any updating, averaging, etc before its contents are delivered to a REST endpoint, XML serialization, or other export.

 For example, the RRD object uses this method to ensure that the data is synced to the current time: